 In addition, the sustainable growth of the Group depends on the work our people do and deliver to support our clients.
 With our professional team's ample experiences in providing a wide spectrum of valuation and advisory services, the Board remains confident on and committed to the continuation of the Group's mission to maintain a leading position within the valuation and advisory sector in Hong Kong.
-The Group is honored to be recognised as an Equal Opportunity Employer for Gender Equality and Family Status Equality by the Equal Opportunity Commission, exemplifying our ability to provide a fair and supportive workplace.
+During the Year, the Group are committed to fostering a collaborative and inclusive workplace and to creating a positive impact on the community.
+The Group offered internal training and sponsorship to support our employees in obtaining professional qualifications.
+The Group also partnered with external parties to co-organize activities that involved our employees and clients including food preparation, mooncake donation and knowledge sharing session etc.